andrewcooke/uykfg/README.md

 * `uadd` - Adds random tracks from artists that match the given tag.

 Tags can be combined and excluded with a `-` prefix.
-So `uadd 20 blues -pop` will add 20 tracks from artists that are tagged with "blues" but *not* tagged with "pop".
+So `uadd 20 blues fnuk -pop` will add 20 tracks from artists that are tagged with "blues" and "funk", but *not* tagged with "pop".

 PMP script
 ----------

-`transfer.sh` will create a directory of links to tracks of a given size, selected at random, that can then be compied to a PMP (iPod etc).
+`transfer.sh` will create a directory of artists and albums with links to tracks, selected at random, so that the total is of a given size, that can then be copied to a PMP (iPod etc).